 Lars realised he had to do something before the other man returned with a bow.
-Turning, he tried to determine which man might break if he charged him.
-He assessed each man in turn, but one seemed more likely to break than the rest.
-He was a short man, with wild dancing eyes and an ugly, uncaring face.
-He held a sword awkwardly but if Lars had judged correctly, the sword would not matter.
+Turning, he tried to decide which man might break if he charged him.
+He assessed each man in turn and soon found a candidate, a short man with wild dancing eyes and an ugly, uncaring face.
+His opponent held a sword awkwardly but if Lars had judged correctly, the sword would not matter.
 The man was also closest to the tree line, and if Lars could make it there then he could escape into the darkness.

-Someone threw their cudgel at Lars’ back, catching him between the shoulder blades and knocking the breath from his body.
+Something heavy slammed into Lars’ back, catching him between the shoulder blades and knocking the breath from his body.
 Lars stumbled forward, his attack on the man to his left failing as his loss of balance threw off his aim.
 Lars gasped for air as the man to his left grabbed his staff but, rather than slow down, Lars let go, abandoning the weapon.
-The other man, not expecting to take the weapon so easily lost his balance, falling to the ground.
+The other man, not expecting to take the weapon so easily, lost his balance and fell heavily to the ground.

 “I want him alive,” the leader roared.

-Twisting, Lars threw one man off him but the others had caught up.
+Twisting, Lars threw one man off him, but the others had caught up.
 Fear of their leader stopped their blows.
-Lars lashed out with his fist, catching one man under the chin and throwing him backward.
-Someone grabbed his arm and a man threw himself across his legs.
-Roaring his defiance Lars threw out another punch.
-Lars yelled as his hair was grabbed from behind, forcing his head back.
-A knife pricked his flesh and a thin trickle of blood ran down his neck.
+Lars lashed out with his fist, catching one man under the chin, and throwing him backward.
+Someone grabbed his arm, and a man threw himself across his legs.
+Roaring his defiance, Lars threw out another punch.
+Then, Lars yelled as his hair was grabbed from behind, forcing his head back.
+A knife pricked his flesh, and a thin trickle of blood ran down his neck.
 Lars stilled.

-“Don’t move,” the man with the knife said.
+“Don’t move,” the man with the knife threatened.
 His breath was foul and combined with the stink of his clothing was almost overpowering.